Error!!

 Disclaimer

-Flood maps displayed in the Flood Awareness Map Application are based on provincial flood studies developed using the best data available when a study is conducted.
+Flood maps and alluvial fan boundaries displayed in the Flood Awareness Map Application are based on provincial flood studies developed using the best data available when a study is conducted.
 Information is subject to change, and the Government of Alberta assumes no responsibility for discrepancies at the time of use.

 Hazard